Hank Brown

 George Hanks "Hank" Brown (born February 12, 1940) is an American politician and lawyer from Colorado.
-He is a former Republican politician who served as a U.S. Representative and U.S. Senator.
+A member of the Republican Party, he served as a U.S. Representative and U.S. Senator.
 He served as the president of the University of Northern Colorado from July 1998 to June 2002, and later as the 21st president of the University of Colorado system from April 2005 to January 2008.

 Education

 Brown was born in Denver in 1940, and graduated from college in 1961 and from law school in 1969, both from the University of Colorado.
 Brown also has a Master of Laws degree from George Washington University.
 At the former, he became a member of Delta Tau Delta International Fraternity.

 Career

 Military

 Brown served in the United States Navy from 1962 to 1966.
 He was an aviator and volunteered for service in Vietnam.
 He was decorated for his combat service as a forward air controller.